ahungryhipster/ahungryhipster.github.io/_posts/2013-11-20-back-to-cuba.md

 ##DRINK

 I _always_ get a fruit milkshake.
-I just can't not get one, I would be doing wrong to myself.
+I can't just not get one, I would be doing wrong to myself.

 ![BacktoCubaDrink.jpg](/images/BacktoCubaDrink.jpg)

 They're incredibly milky and creamy and I've just never had anything similar to it.
-I always get mango or passionfruit.
-Either is excellent.
+I always get mango or passionfruit; either is excellent.
 If you only get one of the things I recommend, please get a fruit milkshake.

+##FOOD